Can Large Language Models Transform Computational Social Science?: Discussion

 \subsection{Limitations}

-\paragraph{Task Selection.} Our tasks do not represent an exhaustive list of all application domains.
+\paragraph{Task Selection and Data Leakage} Our tasks do not represent an exhaustive list of all application domains.
 Some highly-sensitive domains like mental health \citep{nguyen2022improving}, which requires expert annotations, and cultural studies, which requires community-specific knowledge, are rife with additional challenges and ethical concerns.
 These are largely outside the scope of the current study.
 More broadly, \llm{s} should not be used to give legal or medical advice, prescribe or diagnose illness, or interfere with democratic processes \citep{solaiman2021process}.
+Finally, our task selection was limited by the available data resources in the field, which is largely dominated by text in standard dialects \citep{ziems-etal-2023-multi} representing members of Western, Educated, Industrial, Rich, and Democratic populations \citep[WEIRD;][]{ignatow2016text, muthukrishna2020beyond}.
+Future studies should separately consider LLMs' utility for cross-cultural CSS.

-\paragraph{Evaluation and Prompting.} When evaluating \llm{s}, one notable concern is data leakage.
+When evaluating \llm{s}, one notable concern is data leakage.
 Data from the test set might have been seen by \llm{s} during the pre-training, and this would artificially inflate test performances.
+This problem is especially concerning for closed-source or proprietary models with undisclosed training sets.
 One mitigation strategy is to design explicit prompts that force the model to forget the test set.
 Another strategy is to design custom test sets from perturbations of existing data to more fairly evaluate models.
 We leave this for future work.
-Furthermore, different \llm{s} might benefit from different types of prompts for different tasks, but in this work, we only utilize a single unified prompt for each task.
-The performance of \llm{s} can be highly sensitive to prompt engineering \citep{zhao2021calibrate}, and thus prompt variation can impact downstream tasks.
-In future work, we will test on prompt perturbations or ensemble prompt variations for more robust results.
-We can also achieve additional performance gains by prompting models iteratively across multiple rounds of refinement as in \citet{wei2023zero}.

-Finally, we focus on zero-shot learning.
-Performances might be significantly improved with few-shot in-context learning.
-In future work, we will identify the number of examples needed to outperform traditional fully-supervised learning.

-\paragraph{Causality and Explanations.} Explanations are important to social science \citep{shmueli2010explain,hofman2017prediction,yarkoni2017choosing}.
+\paragraph{Causality and Explanations} Explanations are important to social science \citep{shmueli2010explain,hofman2017prediction,yarkoni2017choosing}.
 In this work, we explored the predictive power of \llm{s} rather than causal explanations.
 Predictions serve to expose and elaborate on the underlying social phenomena latent in a text.
-These explicit phenomena can then be used as structured features for further analysis with causal methods.
+These explicit phenomena can then be used as structured features for further causal analysis.

 However, this may not be sufficient: social scientists often seek causal theories \citep{dimaggio2015adapting}, or at least \textit{contrastive} explanations, \textit{why $P$ instead of $Q$} \citep{miller2019explanation}.
 Because \llm{s} are not grounded in a causal model of the world \citep{bender2021dangers}, they are not on their own reliable tools for mining causal relationships in text.
 We leave it to future work to explore contrastive or causal explanations in \llm{s}.